jakaria98/jakaria98/README.md

 - 👋 Hi, I’m Jakaria Hossain
-- 👀 I’m interested in C, C++, ReactJS, NodeJS
+- 👀 I’m interested in C, C++, ReactJS, , TypeScript, Angular, Java
-- 🌱 I’m currently learning ReactJS, NodeJS
+- 🌱 I’m a competitive programmer
+- MEAN and ERN stack developer
 - 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me ...
 LinkdIn : https://www.linkedin.com/in/jakariah/